fastapi/fastapi/docs/en/docs/contributing.md

 That way, you don't have to "install" your local version to be able to test every change.

 !!! note "Technical Details"
-    This only happens when you install using this included `requirements.txt` instead of installing `pip install fastapi` directly.
+    This only happens when you install using this included `requirements.txt` instead of running `pip install fastapi` directly.

-    That is because inside of the `requirements.txt` file, the local version of FastAPI is marked to be installed in "editable" mode, with the `-e` option.
+    That is because inside the `requirements.txt` file, the local version of FastAPI is marked to be installed in "editable" mode, with the `-e` option.

 ### Format the code